Uniting digital and physical experiences at Australia’s largest multi-arts precinct.

 - Ensure a ‘back-end’ user experience that champions efficiency.

-Drawing on the agency’s diverse experience working in place branding for arts companies, cultural institutions, property developers and and impact investors, we undertook comprehensive investigation.
+Drawing on the agency’s diverse experience working in place branding for arts companies, cultural institutions, property developers and impact investors, we undertook comprehensive investigation.

 - In-depth qualitative research, in the form of stakeholder surveys and interviews, defining key user personas.